 The songs came one after another, no breaks.
 The band was relentless.
 Billie Joe worked the crowd, worked them hard.
 Damn, he works even harder than The Boss, and that's no easy accomplishment.

 38 songs later it was over, clock hands well on the other side of midnight.
-(You can check out the full set list here.)

 (But it ain't over 'til Green Day says it's over!)

 My 14-year old, high school freshman son Luca proclaimed after the show on Facebook: "Just saw Green Day live at Irving Plaza.
 It was freakin' amazing.
 I am now and will always be an AMERICAN IDIOT!"